 One important issue about the Dutch sole trader is that the business owner is fully liable for the debts of the company.
 No distinction is made between the company’s assets and the personal assets.
 In certain unfortunate cases, like bankruptcy, creditors can recover their debts by claiming either business assets or personal assets.

 will most likely have share assets, thus the spouse’s assets are vulnerable in case of bankruptcy.
 In some cases, however, the spouse’s assets may be partially included in the business assets or not at all.
 Our lawyers in the Netherlands

 can give you complete details about liability.

-Setting up a sole trader in the Netherlands
+How does one set up a sole trader in the Netherlands?

 One advantage of the sole trader is that it offers a simple incorporation procedure and entrepreneurs can begin their activity in a short amount of time.
 The sole trader must be registered in the Commercial Register.

 You can read more about the taxes for a sole trader in Netherlands below.
 An important issue to remember is that the sole trader can, despite its name, hire employees.
 However, if the owner decided to grow the business in this manner, he will need to register as an employer (with the Dutch Tax Administration) as well as notify the Dutch Chamber of Commerce of this change.
 Once this step is complete, the sole trader owner will receive the forms that will be required to meet the payroll tax obligations.

 Any employment relationship starts once the parties enter into an employment contract.
 Our lawyers can help you draw up this document by observing the current rules in the Netherlands for the working hours, minimum wage, the pension scheme and other important details.
 An issue to keep in mind is that the employer is generally required to find a suitable employee in the EEA and/or Switzerland first.
 If this is not possible (and he will be asked to provide proof of this), the he can recruit an employee from another country.
 The Dutch Ministry of Social Affairs and Employment